RomainCapo/T-DeLearn/PW08/Report/Report.md

 Discussion from previous exercice :

+We can see that the model based on CNN is way more accurate than the previous MLP model : the accuracy with CNN layers is around 6% higher than the Dense network.
+This seams logical, as the type of layer used here is coherent with the type of data passing through the network (images).
+CNN layers allows to keep spatial information in the image, where MLP flatten all dimensions to a single vector for each image.

 ### Deeper CNN
 | CNN | Architecture                                                                                                                       | Acc. train % | Acc. test% |
 |-----|------------------------------------------------------------------------------------------------------------------------------------|--------------|------------|